SajayR/llmforecasting/README.md

 When provided a week's worth of context (168 hours), the Falcon-7B model performed exceptionally better when compared to the LLama2 model, which kept deviating off into alternate conversations past 15-16 hours with a high temperature, or would get stuck repeating the same values at lower temperatures.
 The Falcon-7B model stuck to the prediction for the entire time, and a sample prediction can be seen here

 ##### Falcon

+_Stats_

+* Mean Absolute Error: 23.249
+* Mean Squared Error: 1391.505
+* Root Mean Squared Error: 37.20
+* Mean Absolute Percentage Error: 20.8923%

+The Falcon model performed extremely well at the task, surpassing even the Time-Series LLM (as we test in the next section) in evaluation metrics.

 ![WhatsApp Image 2024-03-05 at 6 22 19 PM](https://github.com/SajayR/llmforecasting/assets/62949586/762ae59c-5a7a-46b7-b796-e6160b4eae97)